-In order to get the most out of your internet, plan on setting up a dedicated internet connection for your business.
-Using the same internet connection as other household members (who may be streaming TV or playing video games) can slow down or impact your work.
+To get the most out of your internet, plan on setting up a dedicated internet connection for your business.
+Using the same internet connection as other household members (who may be streaming or playing video games) can slow down or impact your work.

 When you choose a plan for your small business, consider how much speed and bandwidth you will need.
 For example, if your business requires uploading large files for your clients, like images, videos, or file archives, it will help to have an internet connection with symmetrical upload and download speeds, like fiber internet.

 Your small business needs a website.
 Consumers research online before they purchase goods or services, so it’s important to have a place where they can learn about what you offer.
 Having a website also makes your business searchable by search engines like Google or Bing, which will make it easier for clients or customers to discover your business.
 You may also want to have a contact page, so customers can reach out for a quote for your service.
 You should also plan on getting a professional custom domain for your business website.
 There are many options for small business website hosting, including Wix, Squarespace, and WordPress.

 There are two types of email services you will want to consider as a solopreneur: a professional email address associated with your website’s domain and an email marketing service provider.